Istanbul: Climate

 The city's summers are warm to hot and moderately dry, with an average daytime temperature of about 28 C, and less than 7 days of precipitation per month.
-Despite the generally acceptable temperature range, however, mid-summer in Istanbul is considered moderately uncomfortable, due to high dew points and relative humidity.
-Winters, meanwhile, are cool, quite rainy, and relatively snow-rich for their well-above-freezing temperatures.
+Despite the generally acceptable temperature range, mid-summer in Istanbul is considered moderately uncomfortable, due to high dew points and relative humidity.
+Winters, meanwhile, feature daytime temperatures oscillating between 5-10 C, with frequent, sometimes intense, precipitation.

-Istanbul's precipitation is unevenly distributed, with winter months getting at least twice the level of precipitation of their summerly counterparts.
-The mode of precipitation also varies by season.
-Winter precipitation is generally light, persistent and often of mixed precipitation such as rain-snow mixes and graupel; while summer precipitation is generally abrupt and sporadic.
+Istanbul's precipitation is therefore unevenly distributed, with winter months getting at least twice the level of precipitation of their summerly counterparts.
 Cloudiness, as with precipitation, varies greatly by season.
-Winters are quite cloudy, with around 20 percent of days being sunny or partly cloudy.
+Winters are quite cloudy, with around 20 percent of days featuring sunshine.
 Meanwhile, summers experience 60-70 percent of possible sunshine.